Poonam24/Merchandising/README.md

 # App-Module
 1. List Module
-Module uses viper architecture and SOLID principle to segreate the responsibility
+Module uses viper architecture and SOLID principle to segreate the responsibility Makes network call to fetch the list of product.
 2. Detaile Module
 Simple module to display the selected product details